mhuebert/maria/doc/pedagogy.md

 These are highly recommended reading to understand where our approach comes from.

  - [An Introduction to Racket with Pictures](http://docs.racket-lang.org/quick/), for how fast the on-ramp is, and for the simple LEGO-like fun of learning language features (e.g. define, functions as first-class objects) through simple pictures
- - [The Little Schemer, 4th Ed.](https://mitpress.mit.edu/books/little-schemer), for its minimal Socratic approach towards its single-minded goal of teaching recursion; for its emphasis on direct manipulation and forming one’s own mental computer; and for how its considered omission of theory, explanation, and instruction
+ - [The Little Schemer, 4th Ed.](https://mitpress.mit.edu/books/little-schemer), for its minimal Socratic approach towards its single-minded goal of teaching recursion; for its emphasis on direct manipulation and forming one’s own mental computer; and for its considered omission of theory, explanation, and instruction

 ## Secondary resources ##